-5.1.1 The Development, operation and exploration of our Properties will be Subject to all of the Risks Associated with Establishing New Mining Operations
+5.1.1 The Development, operation and exploration of our Properties are Subject to all of the Risks Associated with Establishing New Mining Operations

-Development of our mineral properties requires the construction and operation of mines, processing plants and related infrastructure.
+Reaching operation at our mineral properties requires the completion of construction and the operation of mines, processing plants and related infrastructure.
 As a result, we are and will continue to be subject to all of the risks associated with establishing new mining operations, including:

-- the timing and cost, which can be considerable, of the construction of mining and processing facilities; - the availability and cost of skilled labour, mining equipment and principal supplies needed for operations; - the availability and cost of appropriate smelting and refining arrangements; - the need to obtain and maintain necessary environmental and other governmental approvals and permits; - the availability of funds to finance construction and development activities; - potential opposition from non-governmental organizations, Indigenous Groups, environmental groups, local groups or other stakeholders which may delay or prevent development activities; and - potential increases in construction and operating costs due to changes in the cost of labour, fuel, power, materials and supplies.
+- the timing and cost, which can be considerable, of the construction of mining and processing facilities; - the successful completion of construction activities and the transition to commissioning and operational ramp-up; - the availability and cost of skilled labour, mining equipment and principal supplies needed for operations; - the availability and cost of appropriate smelting and refining arrangements; - the need to obtain and maintain necessary environmental and other governmental approvals and permits; - the sufficiency of available funds to complete the remaining construction and support the transition to operations; - potential opposition from non-governmental organizations, Indigenous Groups, environmental groups, local groups or other stakeholders which may delay or prevent the transition to production activities; and - volatility in construction and operating costs due to changes in the cost of labour, fuel, power, materials and supplies.

-The costs, timing and complexities of developing our projects may be greater than anticipated because the majority of such property interests are not located in developed areas, and, as a result, our property interests may not be served by appropriate road access, water and power supply and other support infrastructure.
-Capital cost estimates may increase due to unforeseen circumstances that may be encountered during development.
-It is common in new mining operations to experience unexpected costs, problems and delays during construction, development and mine start-up.
-Accordingly, we cannot provide assurance that our activities will result in profitable mining operations at our mineral properties.
+The costs, timing and complexities of completing construction and transitioning to operations may be greater than anticipated due to unforeseen commissioning challenges, operational requirements, or delays in equipment availability and performance testing.
+Capital cost estimates may increase due to unforeseen circumstances that may be encountered.
+It is common in new mining operations to experience unexpected costs, problems and delays during the commissioning and ramp-up phase.
+Accordingly, we cannot provide assurance that our activities will result in a timely and efficient transition to profitable mining operations at our mineral properties.